esallychang/BIOF521_Spring2022/_episodes/09-EnrichmentAnalysis.md

 I'm using data generated from differential expression in mice, so I install and load the annotation "org.Mm.eg.db" below, which contains all of the GO terms available for genes in the mouse genome.
 If you want to work on a different organism, there are ready-to-go GO annotation sets for 19 of the most commonly used model organisms.
 Look up the code for your particular organism here: <http://bioconductor.org/packages/release/BiocViews.html#___OrgDb>

-**Because of the large file size, I have already installed the mouse GO annotation package for you using the commands below:**
+**Because of the large file size, I have already installed the mouse GO annotation package for you using the commands below.
+You do NOT need to run this:**

 ~~~